 You don’t have to be laugh-out-loud funny to have a sense of humor.
 All you need, as Eric Idle sang in the musical, Spamalot, is a willingness to “look at the bright side of life.”

 Humor allows you to see the ironic, the satirical, and the whimsical in circumstances around you.
 It need not be dark, profane, or sarcastic to be funny.
-Humor is clever because it invites you to consider different points of view.
+Humor is clever when it invites you to consider different points of view.

 A sense of humor is the leading attribute people look for when they want to build relationships with others.
 If you can find the absurdity in your own circumstances, you can keep them from getting you down.
 Victor Borge was correct when he said, “Laughter is the closest distance between two people.”

 At no other time in history has large audiences gathered to watch reality TV stars demonstrate notoriously mean and nasty behavior, bachelors and bachelorettes systematically slash each other up and out of one another’s lives, or talent show judges ridicule and laugh at hopeful contestants.
 Except at the Colosseum.
 1900 years ago.
 What we once called “rudeness” is now considered “entertainment.”

 Our planet desperately needs brave souls with a sense of humor.
 And kind hearts.
 They make the world a brighter place to be.

 Do you need your spirits lifted?
 Check out these Inspiring Quotes by Inspiring Authors.

 It’s time to have a good time with these tips from Remember How to Play and Have Fun.

 Just because you fall down doesn’t mean you have to stay down.
 Read How to Get Up When You Fall Down.